 Pursuing Financial Aid

 There are many scholarships available that are designed to be used on a college program for students with intellectual disabilities.
 HEOA is the Higher Education Opportunity Act and has made it so TPSID students, who have an intellectual disability, can now qualify for federal aid that is not loan-based.
-On the list of non-loan funding options students with disabilities can often qualify for:
+On the list of non-loan funding options disabled students can often qualify for:

 - Federal Pell Grants